 A person lying on their side on a purple yoga mat, in a relaxed position, with a towel folded next to the mat.

-Complementary Practices: The Synergy of Restorative Yoga and Slow Flow Hatha
+Why Restorative Yoga and Slow Flow Belong Together